About

 Imperial Theater, transferred to the Music Box Theatre in 2008 and

-won the Tony Award for Best Play.
-It has since enjoyed successful
+won the Pulitzer Prize for Drama and Tony Award for Best Play.
+It was

 What people say: